Curzon Ashton F.C.: Early years

-Curzon Ashton was formed in 1963 after the merger of two clubs, Curzon Road Methodists F.C. and Assheton Amateurs F.C., who played in the Manchester Amateur Football League.
+Curzon Ashton was formed in 1963 after the merger of two clubs, Curzon Road Methodists F.C. and Ashton Amateurs F.C., who played in the Manchester Amateur Football League.
 The amalgamated club's name was originally Curzon Amateurs before being changed to the current name.

 Curzon joined the Manchester League.
 In 1970–71, they were Manchester Intermediate Cup runners-up, followed by a hat-trick of wins in the competition.
 In 1973–74, they were runners-up in Division One of the Manchester League and then runners-up in the Premier Division, a feat they matched the following season.
 The reserve team then won four championships in a row and in 1977–78 the league and cup double.

 By this time they were playing at National Park, former home of pre-war club Ashton National.
 From this they acquired their nickname of 'The Nash.'

 The 1978–79 season saw Curzon become founder members of the Cheshire League Division Two and they won promotion at the first attempt, missing the title by just two points.
 In their first season in the top flight, they became the first North West club to reach the semi-final of the FA Vase.
 They lost both legs 2–0 to Stamford, the home leg producing the club's record home attendance of 1,800.